 Subject Lines for Invitation Emails

 Everyone likes to be invited to events, but the best way to get a good response is by sending an email with an inviting subject line.
-Make sure your subject lines catch the attention of your readers so they open the email.
+For invitation emails especially, make sure your subject lines catch the attention of your readers so they open the email.
 These sample subject lines are a great starting off point to fill up your next professional event or party.

 - Free Workshop: Intro to Salesforce